Niharika07-B/Amazon-Q-CLI-Lunar-Rover-Rush-Game/README.md

 - **Two Players**: Race against a friend in split-screen mode.
 - **Time Trial**: Race against your best time with a ghost of your previous run.

+## 🙏 Credits

+🤖 Amazon Q CLI – Huge thanks to Amazon Q CLI for being a powerful AI assistant directly in the terminal.
+From writing logic to fixing bugs and optimizing game flow, it made development smooth and faster.

+🧠 ChatGPT (OpenAI) – Special thanks to ChatGPT for helping with game ideas, documentation, and Python tips.
+It served as a creative and technical partner throughout the project.

 Enjoy the lunar racing adventure!